mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 <h2 style="margin-top: -5px;">Hobbies</h2>

 My main hobby outside the realm of software engineering is philosophy.
-While I love and try to read all philosophy in general, I care especially deeply about Eastern philosophy — mainly, Taoism, Buddhism, and [Ājīvika](https://en.wikipedia.org/wiki/%C4%80j%C4%ABvika).
+While I love all philosophy in general, I care especially deeply about Eastern philosophy — mainly, Taoism, Buddhism, and [Ājīvika](https://en.wikipedia.org/wiki/%C4%80j%C4%ABvika).
 As far as specific studies go, I am most interested in ontology, natural philosophy, and the problem of free will.
 Sometimes together with philosophy, sometimes separate, I also really love the studies of religions and the history of religious thought.

-Another big love of mine is the Chinese language and [sharing with people how awesome it is](https://areyde.com/chinese/).
+Another major love of mine is the Chinese language and [sharing with people how awesome it is](https://areyde.com/chinese/).
 In addition to learning it, I love analyzing its content, popularity, history, and evolution.
 In general, I am interested in all major humanitarian fields, especially linguistics and history.
 In my free time, I sometimes [write a little poetry](https://areyde.com/poetry/) (in Russian).